 - Outside areas of your mouth are even more important: You can use a DIY saline solution to clean the outside area of the piercing.
 All you need do is, clean the area gently (with a soaked cotton) at least two to three times a day (in order to avoid infection).

 - Clothing, fingers, cell phones, makeup, and other beauty products: we have many objects that touch our faces on a daily basis.
 These all need to be clean when they do come into contact with your face.
-Any bacteria or pathogens that are located on such objects can cause complications with the new piercing.

 - Must Avoid going to places where you might be exposed to pathogens like bacteria: A public pool is an excellent example.
 There are hundreds of people swimming here every day, so there is no saying in the bacteria and other harmful microorganisms that may be lurking in the water.